easyrdf/easyrdf/DEVELOPER.md

 > make test-lib

-### Local development

-**Note:** There are a few tests which need some time to finish, especially `test/EasyRdf/GraphTest::testParseLargeFile`.
-If it hinders your flow, use `phpunit` with `--filter` to avoid running these tests at all.

 ### Travis

 We use Travis to run tests automatically after new code is being received by Github (library and examples):